 - meet the needs of all members of the school community and allow individuals to respond as individuals, including those pupils with special educational needs and higher achieving pupils

-- be planned to meet the needs of all pupils through use of a variety of strategies (including singing and instrumental music; visual stimuli such as artefacts, pictures or special objects; stories, particularly those which enable pupils to come to terms with personal experiences through their capacity to promote self-reflection and understanding of the thoughts and feelings of others and drama, mime or dramatic reading)
+- be planned to meet the needs of all students through use of a variety of strategies (including singing and instrumental music; visual stimuli such as artefacts, pictures or special objects; stories, particularly those which enable students to come to terms with personal experiences through their capacity to promote self-reflection and understanding of the thoughts and feelings of others and drama, mime or dramatic reading)

 - be implemented in a way that is consistent with whole school values, aims and purposes

-- not pre-suppose shared beliefs, and should not seek uniform responses from pupils
+- not pre-suppose shared beliefs, and should not seek uniform responses from students

 - be separate from Religious Education.
 Collective Worship is not designated curriculum time under regulations and should not be subsumed under any part of the curriculum.
 The act of Collective Worship must be distinctive and identifiable if it is to meet the legal requirements